sw4k/conventional-semver/README.md

 0.1.23
 ```

-This allows you to pull a semver into an Environment Variable, evaluate it as an argument, or pipe it to a file/stream for additional processing:
+This allows you to pull a semver into an Environment Variable, evaluate it as an Argument to another tool, or pipe it to a file/stream for additional processing:

 ```bash
 % export SEMVER=$(conventional-semver)